ctx/ws-session/README.md

 * Optain the source.

 * Export S_LIB_FOLDER="/path/to/source" if you dont install to /usr/lib/ws-session.
-  Replace the de/path/to/source if you didn't install.
+  Replace the paths in this section with the /path/to/source if you didn't install.

 * Copy the template /etc/xdb/ws-session/ws-session.rc to
   $HOME/.ws-session.rc.
 If you have set XDG_CONFIG_HOME as environment